maxvitek/listenlongtime/README.rst

-ListenLongTime
+ListenLongtime
 ==============

 ListenLongTime is a python module which uses PyAudio to create a listening object which is capable of listening for long periods of time.
-When it hears a sound (hopefully speech)above its configurable silence threshold, it captures the audio until it hears some period of silence.
+When it hears a sound (hopefully speech) above its configurable silence threshold, it captures the audio until it hears some period of silence.
 At this point, it will transform the snippet into a flac format and sends it to Google's undocumented web-to-speech api, and